kkhushi03/kkhushi03/README.md

 - 🎓 Final-year Information Technology student at GGSIPU
 - 🔭 I’m currently working on **Machine Learning** and **Deep learning** projects
+- 👯 I’m looking to collaborate on research and other projects
 - 🌱 I’m trying to figure out life along with learning AI, Machine learning, NLP, Deep Learning, Data analysis and visualisation, TensorFlow, GenAI, LangChain, OpenCV, Keras, PyTorch, etc
 - ⚡ Fun fact: You can't win in a test-typing race with me😄